Jennifer Lambert

 What do the LDS have against coffee or tea?
 God gave the Hebrews their dietary laws in the Old Testament.
 Those laws are pretty straightforward.
 Muslims have their Qadaahul Haajah, Hindus have theirs.
 (Thank God I’m a Christian for the eating habits alone!)

-I’ve researched LDS teachings and all their doctrine states: “hot drinks are not for the body or belly” D&C. I’ve found that their leaders teach that “hot drinks” only refer to coffee and tea.
+I’ve researched LDS teachings and all their doctrine states: “hot drinks are not for the body or belly” Doctrine and Covenants.
+I’ve found that their leaders teach that “hot drinks” only refer to coffee and tea.
 So, coffee and tea are not permissible whether hot, cold, or lukewarm, while hot cocoa and hot apple cider are ok…but they’re…HOT.
 Maybe the words should be updated to be more clear?
 And no one who is LDS can explain this satisfactorily.

 So, after her lessons, 11-year-old Elizabeth asked her 20-year-old music teacher about the hot chocolate thing.
 The teacher told my daughter she didn’t really know; they should ask her mother.
 (Lessons are held in the teacher’s parents’ house because her mother also gives piano lessons and they share a studio.)
 Said parents both started conversing with Elizabeth about the hot chocolate issue…it was never really explained to satisfaction.
 This family has lived all over the States and are very kind and open to questions.
 Some LDS are not so friendly to interrogation.